ocean-next/eNATL60/04_assessment/along-track_spectra/README.md

 ### Satellite data:

-The script `download_saral.sh` allows the user to directly download the relevant satellite data from the [CMEMS](https://resources.marine.copernicus.eu/?option=com_csw&task=results) data archive, provided the user has previously registered on the CMEMS website.
+The script `download_alontrack_data_cmems.sh` allows the user to directly download the relevant satellite data from the [CMEMS](https://resources.marine.copernicus.eu/?option=com_csw&task=results) data archive, provided the user has previously registered on the CMEMS website.

 Technically, this script downloads the netCDF data hosted by CMEMS for the requested period and convert it to a usable netCDF files: